Perils of PDF 3: Wide Tables and data loss

 The PDF format itself is great for certain use cases, but has certain limitations by its very nature.
 One of those is that It is page based, and pages are defined with set heights and widths that don't easily accommodate the different screen sizes and orientations of the modern world.
 Worse, pages have to cut off sometimes, which means large amounts of data may be lost completely.

-This is the third of ten primary issues.
+This is the third of eight primary issues.
 Depending on what vendor or driver you use, a few of these may have at least a partial solution, but they are good items to check when validating your approach.
-The table of contents of all ten issues will be at the bottom of this post.
+The table of contents of all issues will be at the bottom of this post.

 3) Wide tables or table cells may be cut off and all data to the right lost